my5t3ry/alshub/README.md

 </span><span>participate:

-*   the project is public on github https://github.com/my5t3ry/alshub.git
 *   latest version of the desktop application can be build by hand or a soon provided bash script
 *   binary versions for a supported system can be requested
 *   registration is open to the public and accounts will stay